hangtwenty/yobot/README.md

+## This is an old Hackathon project

-Warning: this was a quick project, and it is not being maintained.
-I think it was a fun idea.
-Left here as an idea, not a ready-to-use thing.
+This was a quick project, currently unmaintained.
+I think it was a fun idea though!

 ----